padillanerio/padillanerio/README.md

 ### 📬 Reach out
 * 📫 **LinkedIn:** [www.linkedin.com/in/camilo-padilla-8150b4369]
 * 📧 **Email:** []
-* 💬 Let's talk about: Data Science, Cybersecurity, or Music Theory.
+* 💬 Let's talk about: Data Science, Cybersecurity, or Music.

 ---
 ### *"Data is the new oil, but only if you know how to refine it."*